dmlarionov/PowerShellDeploy/README.md

 The deployment script is going to be executed at least twice - for staging and for production.
 Regarding this, my recommendations are:

+- Write a single script for staging and production deployment.
-- Pass a parameter with the name of environment - "stage" or "prod" (or no value for production), because, probably, you may have to manage naming of things (services, deployment folders) by including "stage" suffix or, to be more universal, using environment name as a suffix.
+- Pass a parameter with the name of environment - "stage" or "prod" (or no value for production), because, probably, you may have to manage naming of things (services, deployment folders) by including "stage" suffix or, more universal, any provided environment name as a suffix.
-- Pass everything about configuration using environment variables.
-It's easy to configure in CI / CD tool.
+- Pass everything about configuration (database connection strings, API keys e.t.c.) using environment variables.
+It's easy to do from CI / CD tool.

 So, basically, your PowerShell script is going to be executed like: